What are conditions in Azure Active Directory conditional access?

 All cloud apps to baseline policies to apply to the entire organization.
 Use this selection for policies that require multifactor authentication when sign-in risk is detected for any cloud app.
 A policy applied to All cloud apps applies to access to all websites and services.
 This setting isn't limited to the cloud apps that appear on the Select apps list.

-Individual cloud apps to target specific services by policy.
+Select spps to target specific services by your policy.
 For example, you can require users to have a compliant device to access SharePoint Online.
 This policy is also applied to other services when they access SharePoint content.
 An example is Microsoft Teams.

 You can exclude specific apps from a policy.
 However, these apps are still subject to the policies applied to the services they access.